Haryana: At least two killed, 15 injured in violence during religious procession in Nuh

 By Monday evening, violence had spread to Sohna Chowk area in Gurugram and some vehicles were set on fire and shops vandalised allegedly by Bajrang Dal members, reported The Indian Express.

-Large gatherings have been banned under Section 144 of the Code of Criminal Procedure.
-Internet services in the city have been suspended till August 2.
+Large gatherings have been banned under Section 144 of the Code of Criminal Procedure in Nuh, Gurugram, Palwal and Faridabad.
+Internet services in Nuh have also been suspended till August 2.
 Educational institutes were asked to remain shut on Tuesday in Nuh, Faridabad, Palwal and Gurugram districts as a precautionary measure, reported NDTV.

 Vij said that three companies of central forces have already reached.
 The Union home ministry has decided to deploy 15 additional companies of security forces in Haryana.

+The minister said that situation in Nuh was under control and that the Air Force has been kept on standby if the situation intensifies, reported PTI.

-Sajjan Singh, the deputy superintendent of police of Hodal town who was shot in the head and an inspector were among the injured police officials.
+Sajjan Singh, the deputy superintendent of police of Hodal town who was shot in the head, and an inspector were among the injured police officials.
 The police also said said the vehicles set ablaze were part of the procession or belonged to them, reported PTI.

 Some residents have claimed that the trigger for the clash could be an objectionable video posted on social media by a Bajrang Dal activist in Ballabhgarh, according to PTI.